 The History Department’s staffing and resources are strong in American history, particularly in the nineteenth century, an area in which it has long excelled.
-Current American history faculty include Kristen Block in slavery and the Atlantic World, Daniel Feller in the Jacksonian era, Ernest Freeberg in nineteenth and twentieth century cultural history, Luke Harlow in the antebellum, Civil War, and Reconstruction eras and in religion, Robert Bland in African American, Southern, and Reconstruction history, Christopher Magra in early America and the Atlantic World, William D. Mercer in legal and constitutional history, Robert J. Norrell in Southern history and race relations, Tore Olsson in twentieth century U.S., transnational, and agricultural history, Julie Reed in American Indian history, Lynn Sacco in the Gilded Age and Progressive Era, gender and sexuality, and popular culture, and Brandon Winford in African-American and civil rights history.
+Current American history faculty include Kristen Block in slavery and the Atlantic World, Daniel Feller in the Jacksonian era, Ernest Freeberg in nineteenth and twentieth century cultural history, Luke Harlow in the antebellum, Civil War, and Reconstruction eras and in religion, Robert Bland in African American, Southern, and Reconstruction history, Christopher Magra in early America and the Atlantic World, William D. Mercer in legal and constitutional history, Robert J. Norrell in Southern history and race relations, Tore Olsson in twentieth century U.S., transnational, and agricultural history, Lynn Sacco in the Gilded Age and Progressive Era, gender and sexuality, and popular culture, and Brandon Winford in African-American and civil rights history.

 Current and recent doctoral dissertations include such topics as the shaping of Jacksonian Indian removal, the origins of American religious camp meetings, evangelical responses to the antebellum market economy, and pacifist networks in the Civil War.

 The department hosts both The Papers of Andrew Jackson—a major historical editing project—and the Center for the Study of War and Society, which conducts an active program of scholarship and public education.
 Campus library resources are particularly strong, including original manuscript collections, extensive monographic and microfilm holdings, and full access to searchable electronic archives such as Early American Imprints, the American Periodicals Series, the US Serial Set, Sabin Americana, Readex’s Early American Newspapers, and Cengage’s Nineteenth-Century US Newspapers.
 UT is one of only a few institutions in the country to have acquired all these databases.

 Students in the program produce publishable scholarship both before and after earning their degrees.
 Recent student publications include articles in Civil War History by William Hardy and in The Journal of East Tennessee History by Jason Mead and Jason Yeatts.